What is NewsMatch?

 How much of each donation we receive on NewsMatch.org will go to our organization?

-GiveGab retains a 2% fee, capped at $20 per donation.
-Credit card processing fees are an additional 2.2% + $0.30.
+GiveGab retains a 2% fee and credit card processing fees are an additional 2.2% + $0.30.
 Donors are given the option to cover the fees and many will.
 If donors cover the fees, 100% of their online charitable gift will go to your organization.
 100% of all donations are tax-deductible for the donor.
 All donations will be officially acknowledged for tax purposes by GiveGab on behalf of NewsMatch.